It starts with the real task

 Site example

-Confirm site access, welfare, emergency arrangements, site contact, local rules and whether any restrictions affect the welding work.
+Site access, welfare, emergency arrangements, the site contact, local rules, and any restriction that bites on the welding.

-Check the exact work area, hot works permit route, timing, nearby materials, services, access, escape routes and site-specific controls.
+Exact work area, hot works permit route and timing, nearby materials and services, access and escape routes.

-Brief the RAMS, confirm the method, check permit conditions and make sure the risk assessment matches the live work location.
+Brief the RAMS, check the permit conditions, and make sure the risk assessment still matches the live location, not the one you imagined in the office.

 RAMS connection

-Cover fumes, fire, burns, arc eye, electric shock, gases, grinding, manual handling, nearby people, PPE, COSHH and emergency arrangements.
+Fume, fire, burns, arc eye, electric shock, gases, grinding, manual handling, nearby people, PPE, COSHH and emergencies.

-The assessment should connect with hot works permits, COSHH information, welding fume controls, equipment checks and PPE selections.
+It should hook into the hot works permit, the COSHH info, the fume controls, the equipment checks and the PPE you've chosen.

 Fabora RAMS

-Build from reusable welding hazards, fume controls, hot works precautions, PPE, COSHH items, equipment and method steps, then edit around the real job.
+Pull welding hazards, fume controls, hot works precautions, PPE, COSHH and equipment from your libraries, then edit them around the job in front of you.

-Export reviewed RAMS as a PDF, share the document with the people who need it and keep clearer revision history as the job changes.
+Export the reviewed pack as a PDF, send it to whoever needs it, and keep a cleaner revision trail as the job moves.

-Fabora RAMS supports structure, speed and consistency.
-It does not replace competent risk assessment, client rules, site acceptance or business approval.
+It gives you structure, speed and consistency.
+It doesn't replace a competent risk assessment, the client's rules, site acceptance or your approval.

 Copied templates

-Long generic wording is not the same as a usable control plan.
-The best assessment makes the actual hazards, controls and responsibilities easy to find.
+Pages of generic wording aren't the same as a usable control plan.
+The good ones make the real hazards, controls and who's responsible easy to find.

 Official guidance